• Free shipping on all orders

 puppy of european sled dog great for mushing_orocyk radek_shutterstock

-Image Credit to: Procyk Radek, Shutterstock
+Image by: Procyk Radek, Shutterstock

 A mixed breed produced from German Shorthaired Pointer and Greyhound parents, the Greyster is an all-around cold-weather athlete.
 Most often seen pulling sleds, they display incredible speed and endurance in frigid temperatures but struggle with even moderate heat.
 Since the 1980s, their popularity as a companion animal and sporting pet in Norway has been increasing.